Last Updated: October 8, 2020

-Cats are nosy little fellows, but extremely cautious.
-They learn a lot from the same source that raises their curiosity.
-They will stare death in the face, but somehow get their wits back, and usually want to avoid the near-death experience.
+Cats are nosy little fellows but extremely cautious and learn a lot from the first mistake that raises their curiosity.
+They will stare death in the face but somehow get their wits back, and usually want to avoid the same near-death experience.

 The Popular Myths Why Cats Have 9 Lives

 A couple of ancient traditions have used the 9 lives teaser for one reason or another.
 They associate the belief to traditional and supernatural myths that claim cats can reinvent themselves under strenuous and complex situations.